 If tuition and fees are collected in advance of the withdrawal, a withdrawal calculation will be calculated for any tuition, fees, and other charges paid by the student for the program up to the last day of attendance.
 Tuition credit will be applied for the portion of the program the student did not complete following withdrawal.
 A grade of "WM" withdrawn military will be assigned for the courses the student is currently attending.
-If applicable the assignment of an appropriate final grade or credit for the currently enrolled course(s) in the program, but only if the instructor(s) of the program determines that the student has satisfactorily completed at least 90 percent of the required coursework for the course for North Campus Students only.
+If applicable the assignment of an appropriate final grade or credit for the currently enrolled course(s) in the program, but only if the instructor(s) of the program determines that the student has satisfactorily completed at least 90 percent of the required coursework for the course and demonstrated sufficient mastery of the course material to receive credit for completing the course for North Campus Students only.
 Aeronautics Campus students are required to complete 100% of the hours in the course before the assignment of a final grade.